Tart Cherry Pie

 Or January, because of the beauty of things like frozen fruit.
 This recipe actually originally called for frozen cherries, but it all turns out about the same whether you use fresh or frozen, so feel free to use whichever you have available.

 How do you know when you find the best cherry pie?
 Or the best anything?
-I don’t know, and I don’t love recipes that boast to be the best, but this is pretty darn good.
+I don’t know, and I don’t love recipes that boast to be the best, but this one is delicious.
 This is my go-to cherry pie recipe, until such a time as I should come across a better one!

 The beauty of fruit pies is that they don’t need much.
 A good recipe lets the fruit shine.
 This recipe does exactly that.
 It’s perfectly cherry; tart, sweet, and one of my favorite flavor combinations: cherry / almond.

 It features a crumble topping and this recipe has an extra: amaretto.
-It takes it up a notch, but if you don’t happen to have any on hand, this recipe is still delicious.
+It takes it up a notch, but if you don’t happen to have any on hand, this recipe is still divine.

 Here’s to July, or summer in January!